TheTrevorK/TheTrevorK/README.md

 **Data Analyst**

 I'm an job seeking Data Analyst with a Masters in Advanced Data Analytics.
-Always seeking to continue learning.
+Always seeking to continue my learning.
 Below you can see some of the different projects I have worked on for my Master's program as well as projects I have done on the side.

    <p align="left">